 Follow Newhall Street into Graham Street and then turn right into Frederick Street.
 Entrance to the museum is just after Legge Lane.

-Number 101 bus from the city centre stops on Frederick Street just outside the Pen Museum.
+Number 101 bus from Birmingham city centre stops on Frederick Street just outside the Pen Museum entrance.

 The Jewellery Quarter station on Vyse Street is the nearest railway station, with regular train services running from Birmingham Moor Street and Snow Hill stations.

-Don’t forget that if you are travelling to us from the city centre then you can hop on the Midland Metro tram for as little as £1 (90p with a swift card) and you’ll be at the Jewellery Quarter station within 10 minutes!
+Do not forget that if you are travelling to us from the city centre then you can hop on the tram for as little as £1 (90p with a swift card) and you’ll be at the Jewellery Quarter station within 10 minutes!
 Just ask the conductor for a City Hop ticket.
 The Museum is then only a short walk away.

 Access and Facilities